-- b) Regulations for an individual course may not impose separate maximum lengths of duration of study, except where a Professional, Statutory or Regulatory Body (or other external agency) places a limit on the total period of study for a particular award; such constraints must be clearly stated in the course definitive documentation. - c) Where a course ends its period of approval and is not reapproved or a new curriculum is reapproved for that course, students who have not yet completed the original course shall normally be required to transfer to another course for which their modules taken so far make them eligible, including transferring to a new curriculum. - d) A student entering the Coventry University Branch at The Knowledge Hub with advanced standing or who is given accreditation for prior learning shall have their maximum duration of registration adjusted accordingly. - e) Students may not register for more modules than are required for the award on which they are enrolled.
+- b) Regulations for an individual course may not impose separate maximum lengths of duration of study, except where a Professional, Statutory or Regulatory Body (or other external agency) places a limit on the total period of study for a particular award; such constraints must be clearly stated in the course definitive documentation. - c) Where a course ends its period of approval and is not reapproved or a new curriculum is reapproved for that course, students who have not yet completed the original course shall normally be required to transfer to another course for which their modules taken so far make them eligible, including transferring to a new curriculum. - d) A student entering the Coventry University Branch at The Knowledge Hub with advanced standing or who is given accreditation for prior learning shall have their maximum duration of registration adjusted accordingly.
+The registration of a student who requires a visa to study in their chosen location can be curtailed at any time if the student fails to comply with the terms of their visa. - e) Students may not register for more modules than are required for the award on which they are enrolled.
 Modules taken on other courses prior to transfer to the current course may be ignored for this purpose as long as they are not being used as credits (specific or general) on the current course. - f) Students who wish to re-join the Coventry University Branch at The Knowledge Hub following a period of approved temporary or complete withdrawal/ must apply to the Coventry University Branch at The Knowledge Hub.
 Such students will only be considered if they are able to complete their studies within the maximum period of registration (including periods of suspension and temporary or complete withdrawal).